Aysan-HBavojdan/Natural_Basins/README.md

 # Natural_Basins
-Contains study sites (basins) from relatively dry and humid climates across US MAP and AI of the selected data:
+Contains study sites (basins) from relatively dry and humid climates across US MAP and AI of the selected data:ID	MAP(mm) AI
-ID	MAP(mm) AI
 1	1065.27	1.11544
 2	1061.19	1.12916
 3	1027	1.75699